Needs assessment process and outcomes

-The needs assessment considered the problems you told us about, looked at a lot of data and spoke with a lot of health experts to come up with 17 priorities for us to work on.
-These priorities related to issues with getting the healthcare you needed, new ways that services could be delivered and getting health professionals such as doctors, nurses, physiotherapists etc., to work and stay working in Wollondilly.
+The needs assessment considered the problems you told us about, looked at a lot of data and spoke with a range of health experts to develop 17 priorities for us to work on.
+These priorities are listed below.

 Top 17 priorities